Is the answer to improved vehicle safety in the crowd?

 With the growing connectivity in cars worldwide, every vehicle can contribute to the common good of society.
 Automotive applications for safety that are crowdsourced can result in:

 - Decreasing the number of accidents, driver fatalities and traffic violations.

 - Reducing public safety costs related to traffic accidents.

 - Enhancing customer satisfaction levels (particularly for tech-savvy millennials).

 - Obtaining valuable insights that can be used to explore new revenue and business models.

 Tips for Successful Crowdsourcing

 Successful crowdsourcing involves more than releasing an application or project and expecting an engaged crowd to adopt and use it in enough numbers to generate useful outputs.
-Effective crowdsourcing requires developing a product that provides an incentive for users to be involved in and collecting information in a format and of a quality that is useful to the enterprises collecting it and analyzing it.
+For crowdsourcing to be effective, a product must provide an incentive for user involvement and information must be collected in a format and quality that is useful to the enterprises collecting and analyzing it.
 The steps to get started with crowdsourcing include: